travelping/ergw/README.md

 ([see](https://github.com/erlang/otp/pull/2600)).
 If you need this feature, you must use OTP 23.x.

-When in doubt check the `otp_release` section in [.travis.yml](.travis.yml) for tested versions.
+When in doubt check the `otp_release` section in [.github/workflows/main.yml](.github/workflows/main.yml) for tested versions.

 # DOCKER IMAGES
-Docker images are build by travis-ci and pushed to [hub.docker.com](https://hub.docker.com/r/ergw/ergw-c-node/tags), and by gitlab.com and pushed to [quay.io](https://quay.io/repository/travelping/ergw-c-node?tab=tags).
+Docker images are build by [GitHub Actions](.github/workflows/docker.yaml) and pushed to [hub.docker.com](https://hub.docker.com/r/ergw/ergw-c-node/tags), and by gitlab.com and pushed to [quay.io](https://quay.io/repository/travelping/ergw-c-node?tab=tags).

 ## BUILDING DOCKER IMAGE